digshake/CSJavaWUSTL/_sources/Module7-Objects/topic-6-9-this.rst

     :width: 100px
     :align: left

-- Create a class called BankAccount below that keeps track of the account holder's name, the account number, and the balance in the account.
+- Create a class called BankAccount that keeps track of the account holder's name, the account number, and the balance in the account.
 Make sure you use the appropriate data types for these.

 - Write 2 constructors for the class that initialize the instance variables to default values and to given parameters.
 For the parameters, use the same variable names as your instance variables.
 Use the **this** keyword to distinguish between the instance variables and the parameter variables.